vincentntang/codechefs/content/20211219-dev-meetups.md

   - meetups
 ---

-In this episode we dive into what running a developer meetup is like with two experts in building developer communities, Jacques Fu & Brian Rinaldi!
+In this episode, we dive into what running a developer meetup is like with two experts in building developer communities, Jacques Fu & Brian Rinaldi!

 <hr/>